 Kew trained horticulturalist from Liverpool, but he has lived in for 27 years.
 Priest has stated his intent is to ensure Monet’s concept is fully realized with a review of the original garden.
 France

 After Monet died in 1926, the garden deteriorated and was eventually abandoned, the flower beds covered in turf and the pond soon filled with silt.
-Restoration only began in the late 1970s by Gerald van der Kamp, curator of the property with head Gilbert Vahe.
+Restoration only began in the late 1970s by Gerald van der Kamp, curator of the property, with head gardener Gilbert Vahe.
 His retirement after 35 years tending the garden opened up an opportunity for James Priest to take over.